lodist/Shimmer-Transaction-Python/README.md

 Sync again: Syncs the account again to update the balance.

-## Contributing
+Contributing
 Contributions are welcome!
 If you have any improvements or suggestions, feel free to fork the repository, make your changes, and submit a pull request.

-## License
+License
 This script is open-source and can be used by anyone under the MIT License.
-See the [LICENSE](LICENSE) file for more details.